frasermince/frasermince-blog/content/posts/2020-11-11-Intro-To-Reinforcement-Learning.md

 While we will cover this more in depth in future articles I want to lay out the ideas here.

 ## Value based:
 Has an approximate value function that is used to determine which actions are better than others.
 Will not explicitly find the policy but instead will construct from value function.

 ## Policy based:
 Policy based will map states to actions but will not explicitly find the value.
 ## Actor critic:
 Has both a policy and value function defined.
 The policy would be the actor and the value would critique that actor.

 ## Model free:
 Uses a policy or value function but does not have a model

 ## Model based:
 Has a model of the next state but values and policy functions are optional

 --

-Specifically we can say there are two hard things in RL: Learning - in these cases the environment is unknown and the agent interacts with the environment to create a policy.
-Planning - if we know the environment then our job becomes to plan what to do.
-This does not require interaction with the environment until the plan is made

-Prediction - give value to future states Control - find the best future state
+Prediction - give value to future states
+Control - find the best future state is we can find previously unknown solutions.

-So what can we uniquely accomplish with reinforcement learning.
-One major thing is we can find previously unknown solutions.
-If you are playing a game like Chess or Go we could use reinforcement learning to learn better ways of playing which a human has never thought of.
-We can also build programs that continue to learn even while being operated to adapt to new circumstances.
-A great example of this is robots interacting with terrain they have never seen before and learning to handle it.
-So before we dive in why study reinforcement learning?
-What are some practical applications of it that are worth viewing.
-Let’s explore some of the most impressive accomplishments in RL before jumping in to specifics.

 Domains that it can be used: Piloting a Helicopter Managing an investment portfolio Making a robot walk Playing video or board games

-Specific cool applications: AlphaGo

-Dota

 Waymo?